How Toku became the AI's answer for stablecoin payroll

 toku app05NEW

 Nobody types "toku web3" into Google because they saw a billboard.
 They type it because they read a Reddit thread, watched a YouTube explainer, or, increasingly, asked an AI "what's the best crypto payroll vendor" and were handed Toku.
-The branded-search lift is the receipt the AEO work leaves behind.
+The branded-search lift on the NEW queries is the receipt the AEO work leaves behind.
+Login and account-tied searches are excluded from this analysis: those grow with the customer base, not with AI citations.

 The latent impression bank: AI Overviews is reading Toku's content even when it doesn't click